-In this article we will discuss the role of inflammation in spreading or recurring breast cancer and how stress management can halt the inflammatory response.
+In this article we will discuss the role of inflammation in spreading or recurring breast cancer and possible treatments.

 Inflammation helps makes cancer

 The role and more so, the control of inflammation is so significant in breast cancer survival that scientists continuously publish papers on identifying and mapping genes that “express” inflammatory factors that impact breast cancer patients.
 A recent study in the journal cancer medicine (1) demonstrates the point.
 Here researchers found three inflammation-related genes that could predict risk in prognosis and metastasis of patients with breast cancer.
 These genes are able to predict recurrence or metastasis because they are pouring out messages to other cells to increase the inflammatory response.
 Inflammation helps makes cancer.